 We looked at existing filters.
 What was working?
 What wasn't?

 We reviewed user behavior — how do visitors shop here?
 How is this different than the usual shoe-shopping experience?
 We learned that many of our shoppers shop by style and size, not by gender or age.

 From this, I created an early sketch that focused on a genderless shopping experience.
 This served as a rough model for our wireframes moving forward.

 Keep It Simple

 In an effort to keep scrolling to a minimum, we re-designed the mobile experience as well.
-However, we soon realized that it was possible users were not seeing the option to filter by size on mobile.
+However, we soon realized it was possible that users did not see the option to filter by size on mobile.